← Back to all companies

 Government Safety Report

 UK AI Safety Institute; US NIST.
 Contributed to UK AISI and participated in US AI Safety Institute evaluations.
-Regular testimony to government committees.🔗
+Regular testimony to government committees.
+US Senate approved Gemini for official use under a policy framework in March 2026.🔗

 Third-Party Audits